kaotickj/password-genie/README.md

 ### Generate Strong Passwords:
 #### Run the "pwgenie" utility to generate, hash, save or retrieve passwords:

-1. Enter and verify your master password if you haven't already done so (see above).

-2. Verify Master Password: Enter your master password in the designated field and click "Verify Master Password" to unlock the app.
+1. Verify Master Password: Enter your master password in the designated field and click "Verify Master Password" to unlock the app.
 The master password will be used to encrypt and retrieve saved passwords:

 ![Enter Master PW to Verify](./img/enter-verify-pw.png)

 ![Verify Succesful](./img/verify-success.png)

-3. Set the password length by changing the relevant field.
+2. Set the password length by changing the relevant field.
 The default setting is 12 characters

 ![Set Password Length](./img/set-password-length.png)

-4. Set character requirements for generated passwords.
+3. Set character requirements for generated passwords.
 The default setting is to generate passwords that consist of upper and lowercase letters, numbers (digits), and special characters (punctuation).

 ![Set Character Requirements](./img/character-requirements.png)

-5. Click the "Generate Password" button to generate a password consisting of random characters using the parameters you set.
+4. Click the "Generate Password" button to generate a password consisting of random characters using the parameters you set.

 ![Set Character Requirements](./img/generate-password.png)